 A clear roof marquee is undoubtedly visually stunning and really does add "wow" factor to a wedding reception.
 They suit a wide range of design choices too.
 Whether it's a completely transparent dining area, lighting up a reception or providing an alternative to a dance floor.
 In this post, we'll give you some pointers to consider when designing your wedding reception.
 And hopefully, we'll help you to decide whether you really should hire a clear roof marquee or not.

 Pros and Cons of a Clear Roof Marquee

-- • Can be added to specific areas as a feature, or to create the theme
+- Can be added to specific areas as a feature, or to create a theme

 Fully Clear Roof vs Partially Clear Roof Marquees

 The Fully Clear Roof Marquee

 When you mention a clear roof marquee, what would most people think?
 Probably that the entire roof space is transparent, as well as most (if not all) of the windows and gables.
 The aim here would be to maximise the views out of the structure - to bring the outside, inside.
 Perhaps it's the rolling hills in the distance, or more prominent features, such as trees or buildings in the immediate area.

 The completely transparent marquee looks truly fantastic and can work extremely well in the right setting.
 One important point to note is that when everything is transparent, there really is nowhere to hide.
 Toilets, catering, vehicles - it could all be visible!
 So we would only suggest this as an option for a smaller, more intimate reception, where the amount of additional equipment required is kept to a minimum.

 If you want to hire a completely clear roof marquee for your wedding reception, designing the layout to incorporate additional marquees may be a good idea.
 As well as offering some shade, these could house essential services and help events run smoothly on the big day.